Last updated on 2023-06-27

 To ensure reliability of monitoring station data, data trends and patterns should be regularly evaluated.
 Graphical displays of data and assessment of the data in the context of the specific site conditions and ecological expectations should be used as a quality control measure to ensure data reliability.

-Issues and problems to look for in data-quality assessment are extensive but there are specific common issues that can be considered when troubleshooting for problems in sensor data (see Appendix J and K).
+Issues and problems to look for in data-quality assessment are extensive, but there are specific common issues that can be considered when troubleshooting for problems in sensor data.
+See Data Patterns and Troubleshooting in the appendix for details.

 If monitoring station data appear suspicious (outside of normal range for the site, erratic, etc.) cross-checks with other calibrated sensors should be done immediately.
 If monitoring station data appear normal, cross-checks with handheld sensors should be done quarterly as a general quality control method.